 Overcrowding in prisons and jails has been a widespread problem for over three decades, and it doesn’t seem like any country, regardless of economic success, wants to fix the problem.
-Penal Reform International, which looked at overcrowding in African prisons, concluded that overcrowding was a major factor in health issues inside prisons.
-22 national prison systems doubled their capacity, which increases mental health issues and the spread of disease.
+Penal Reform International, which looked at overcrowding in African prisons, concluded that overcrowding was a significant factor in health issues inside prisons.
+Twenty-two national prison systems doubled their capacity, which increases mental health issues and the spread of disease.
 Based on these findings, preventing overcrowding will help motivate inmates and improve their well-being, but what are the solutions to this problem, if any?

 Why Current Solutions Aren’t Working